Last updated on July 08, 2007

 Welcome to the home of the Multimedia Information System Technology Group (MIST)!
 MIST is an interdisciplinary research group based in the Computer Science Department at the University of California, Los Angeles (UCLA), in collaboration with the UCLA School of Medicine and the Department of Radiological Sciences.
-The group is immersed in competitive and exciting R&D in the fields of multimedia technology and its application, and is constantly working on the fringe of the cutting edge.
+The group is immersed in competitive and exciting R&D in the fields of multimedia technology and its application, multimedia database management, searching for interesting information in the internet instead of just relevant content, patent information retrieval and mining, and constantly working on the fringe of the cutting edge.
 In this site, you will find information about the people who are a part of MIST as well as information about the work of the group, both in the past and present.

-Several new R&D thrusts are being undertaken including mobile medical patient data management and access, image stream data management and visualization, intelligent searching and retrieval of interesting information in the internet, and social networks.
+Several new R&D thrusts are being undertaken including mobile medical patient data management and access, image stream data management and visualization, intelligent searching and retrieval of interesting information in the internet, patent information retrieval and mining, and social networks.
 Our advances and innovations are described in our publications listed in this web site.

 iScore